Making Williamson County Tennessee better for animals through adoption, education, enforcement and pet population control.

 The Williamson County Animal Center is a public open-intake shelter serving the citizens of Williamson County, Tennessee.
 The shelter is a county tax-funded agency caring for domestic animals, and enjoys the distinction of being a second place winner in the 2014 ASCPA Rachael Ray Challenge.

 The facility consists of a 17,000 square foot building containing an adoption area, cat and dog visitation rooms, enclosed patio for cats, intake services, isolation and quarantine areas, testing area, veterinary office and surgery suite, volunteer center, and office space.
-There is a drive-through bay area for trucks, a laundry room and large storage area.

 On the shelter property, there is a fenced puppy play yard, as well as a large dog run for exercise, wooded trail and two public dog parks.
 The shelter’s Mobile Adoption Center (MAC) is used for adoption events held away from the shelter.